timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 # Deploying

-The easiest way to deploy townsourced is to use the Docker.
+The easiest way to deploy Townsourced is to use the Docker.
 The `docker-compose.yaml` file can be used to run the entire stack, or give you an insight into what services are needed.
-Simply run `docker-compose up` and you'll have a running instance of townsourced at http://localhost:8080.
+Simply run `docker-compose up` and you'll have a running instance of Townsourced at http://localhost:8080.

 To deploy Townsourced manually, you'll need: